oracle-livelabs/oracle-health/smart-on-fhir/0-introduction/introduction.md

 Estimated time: TBD

-### During this workshop, we will cover the following steps:
+### During this workshop, we will cover the following steps

 * Introduction: We will provide an overview of the workshop's objectives, discuss the importance of ASCVD risk assessment, and explain the tools and technologies we'll be using.
 * Signing up for an APEX Workspace: Before we dive into application development, we'll walk you through the process of signing up for an APEX workspace, which will serve as your development environment for building the ASCVD Risk Calculator.